-Unfortunately, Emily Carr University of Art and Design (ECUAD) students will have to wait until after the Thanksgiving long weekend to return to classes.
+Unfortunately, Emily Carr University of Art + Design (ECU) students will have to wait until after the Thanksgiving long weekend to return to classes.

 After the postsecondary art institution shut down this week after a suspected break-in and fire took place on Saturday, the reopening of the campus has been delayed as clean-up of damaged areas continues.